guybedford/chomp/docs/cli.md

 Useful to rerun specific tasks without caching without invalidating the whole tree.

+`chomp -r x` will rerun task `x` even if it is cached, but without rerunning its cached dependencies.

 To invalidate the full task graph use [`chomp --force`](#force).

 ## Serve